yleeyilin/tp/docs/UserGuide.md

 #### Clearing all contacts : `clear`

-Removes all contacts from your contacts list so that you can reset your contacts list easily.
+Remove all contacts from your contacts list so that you can reset your contacts list easily.

 Format: <br>
 `/clear`